hpssjellis/google-should-make-tensorflowTinyJS/README.md

 Google has the power to maintain and make this available to everyone.

-It’s good to remember Atwood’s Law: any application that can be written in JavaScript will eventually be written in JavaScript.

 Reminder tensorflowJS combined with TensorflowMicro does not have to work for all ML models and all microcontrollers.
 It needs to be able to simplify using microcontrollers for the general public.
 Anyone is welcome to try to use the most optimized Python or C++ methods to work on more advanced microcontroller machine learning